mirror/boost/libs/ptr_container/doc/ptr_container.rst

  Upgrading from Boost v. ``1.34.*``
 ====================================

-Serialization have now been made optional thanks to Sebastian Ramacher.
+Serialization has now been made optional thanks to Sebastian Ramacher.
 You simply include ``<boost/ptr_container/serialize.hpp>`` or perhaps just one of the more specialized headers.